noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 The documentary takes specific moments from the boy's individual interrogations that highlight how the police broke them down and manipulated them.

 ##### Testimony
-finally, in case law enforcements blatant misconduct and exploitation wasn't already apparent enough, the audience is presented with analysis of the tactics used against the boys from expert physiologists and lawyers.
+Finally, in case law enforcements blatant misconduct and exploitation wasn't already apparent enough, the audience is presented with analysis of the tactics used against the boys from expert physiologists and lawyers.
 These segments are also intertwined with the boys interviews.